mt7180/prefect-pulumi-data-orchestration/README.md

 ![ecs:push work pool](./images/ecs-push-work-pool.png)

 The visualization covers all steps of the flow run submission process.
-We initially deploy the flow from our local computer to Prefect Cloud (or via Github action which is not shown here).
+We initially deploy the flow from our local computer to Prefect Cloud (or via GitHub Action which is not shown here).
 The Prefect API will then submit the deployment to the specified work pool and pushes the Docker container image of the flow to AWS ECR.
 In the same time a Prefect Automation will be created, since we assigned a DeploymentTrigger to the trigger parameter of our deployment.
 The automation will wait for any Prefect event emitted by the webhook (or any other Prefect event with the same resource id, which we will finally see as last step of the initializing GitHub Action).
 So, when the ENTSO-E message with a data update hits our webhook, a flow run is triggered immediately by the automation (with the ENTSO-E data passed in) and the work pool will submit the flow run to the serverless AWS infrastructure, which we specified in the job_variables.
 Therefore, Prefect provides the AWS ECS API with metadata which include the full task definition parameter set, which is used in turn to generate an ECS task.
 The task is provided with the flow Docker image url and is specified to run our flow from the image.

 ## GitHub Actions
-Finally, we will now use Github Actions to automatically set-up the whole AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
+Finally, we will now use GitHub Actions to automatically set-up the whole AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
 As last step, the GitHub Action will fire a test event to the automation, so that we can see everything in action.
 You will need to pass in your preferred AWS region and the aws_credential_block_id.
 You can get the id by executing `prefect blocks ls` in your terminal after you created the AWS Credentials Block in the Prefect Cloud UI.

 So in fact, once everything is configured (prerequisites!), you can set up the deployment of the whole infrastructure and the flow all at once, with only one click on GitHub (gh_action_init_dataflows.yml):